HydraDragonAntivirus/HydraDragonAntivirus/SECURITY.md

 Reporting a Vulnerability
 If you discover a security vulnerability within Hydra Dragon Antivirus, please report it to us promptly to ensure we can address the issue as quickly as possible.
 To report a vulnerability, follow these steps:

-Contact: Email the details of the vulnerability to semaemirhan555@gmail.com.
+Contact: Create an issue on our GitHub repository, regardless of the severity of the vulnerability.Include Information:
-Include Information:
 Description of the vulnerability.
 Steps to reproduce the vulnerability.
 Potential impact and severity.